1n9i9c7om/ClashOfClans-API-PHP/README.md

 }
 ```

-Some more example scripts are included in the "Examples"-folder inside this repository.
+Some more example scripts (including Warlog usage) are included in the "Examples"-folder inside this repository.

 ## Documentation